StanfordVL/iGibson/docs/dataset.md

 ## Download Gibson and Stanford 2D-3D-Semantics scenes

 What will you download?
-- Gibson static scenes: more than 500 reconstructions of homes and offices with a Matterport device.
+- **Gibson static scenes**: more than 500 reconstructions of homes and offices with a Matterport device.
 These models keep the texture observed with the sensor, but contain some irregularities, specially with reflective surfaces and thin elements like chairs' legs.
-- Stanford 2D-3D-Semantics scenes: 7 reconstructions of Stanford offices.
+- **Stanford 2D-3D-Semantics scenes**: 7 reconstructions of Stanford offices.

 Files included in the dataset: